Top 10 Redundancy Tips for Employers

 2. Is the redundancy genuine?

-- Employees can not challenge whether the employer acted reasonably in identifying the redundancy situation
+- Your employees can not challenge whether you acted reasonably in identifying the redundancy situation

 - An Employment Tribunal can investigate whether the redundancy is genuine, ie the real reason for dismissal